Managing Data, Files and Folders in OneDrive

 Sharing Files and Folders

 OneDrive is a great resource that provides the institution with increased opportunities; however, we, as users, must constantly question how we store, share, and transmit information in order to protect ourselves against those that would perpetrate fraud.
-Luckily, there are few simple things we can do in OneDrive to help with that effort.
+Luckily, there are a few simple things we can do in OneDrive to help with that effort.

 - Do not use the default option Anyone with this link.